-Dedicated additional hospital parking is out of scope of the project.
-Current parking areas may be reconfigured as planning and design progresses, and we are working with local Council and traffic engineers to ensure there will be no loss of car parking spaces.
+Current parking areas to improve access for patients, staff and visitors are being investigated as planning for the redevelopment progresses.
+This includes consultation with local Council and traffic engineers to ensure there will be no loss of car parking spaces.